 Compliance with such policies and procedures is considered separately in conjunction with our examinations of the overall effectiveness of security for the IT client-server environment utilized by VRS as well as the various reviews of application controls.
-These areas were most recently reviewed in VNAV and myVRS Application Controls, Report No. 411; Application Controls: AQM, Private i and MUNIS, Report No. 417; and IT Client-Server General Controls, Report No. 425.
+These areas were most recently reviewed in Report No. 411, Report No. 417 and Report No. 439.
+Our review over IT Client-Server General Controls is currently in progress.